Breeding, Facility Management, Internal Parasites and Deworming, Nutrition, Safe and Effective Cleaning

 Wellness

 Diets often oxidize as they sit on the shelves, losing important nutritional fundamentals.
 One diet may become low in vitamin B, whereas another may lack vitamin D. Too many choices and formulation differences can present a daunting decision to you as a facility manager.
 Many managers turn to the multivitamin/mineral supplement, Doc Roy’s®Daily Care.
-These flavored tablets cost pennies a day, are made in the United States, and will assist in filling any nutritional gaps.
-We now have a flavored granule available for mixing with the food you are already feeding.
-For minimal cost and minimal labor, you can implement overall wellness.
+These roast beef and liver flavored tablets contain 34 essential vitamins, minerals and fatty acids to support a healthy and active life and assist in filling any nutritional gaps.

 Deworming Dogs